Model-Checking PCTL Properties of Stateless Probabilistic Pushdown Systems: Introduction

-Because the class of stateless probabilistic pushdown process is a sub-class of probabilistic pushdown process, and the logic of PCTL is a sublogic of PCTL$^*$, by Theorem \ref{maintheorem1} we can re-obtain the undecidability results in \cite{a2}.
+Because the class of stateless probabilistic pushdown systems is a sub-class of probabilistic pushdown systems, and the logic of PCTL is a sublogic of PCTL$^*$, by Theorem \ref{theorem1}, we also arrive at the undecidability results in \cite{BBFK14}.
+Namely, the following two corollaries: